Doctors order basic blood chemistry tests to assess many conditions and learn how the body’s organs are working.

 Other blood substances measured in the basic blood chemistry test include blood urea nitrogen and creatinine, which tell how well the kidneys are functioning, and glucose, which indicates whether there is a normal amount of sugar in the blood.

 Blood urea nitrogen (BUN) is a measure of how well the kidneys are working.
 Urea is a nitrogen-containing waste product that's created when the body breaks down protein.
 If the kidneys are not working properly, the levels of BUN will build up in the blood.
-Dehydration, excessive bleeding, and severe infection leading to shock can also elevate the BUN levels in the blood.
+Dehydration, excessive bleeding, and severe infection leading to shock also can raise BUN levels.

 Creatinine levels in the blood that are too high can indicate that the kidneys aren't working properly.
-The kidneys filter and excrete creatinine; if they're not functioning properly, creatinine can build up in the bloodstream.
+The kidneys filter and excrete creatinine; if they're not working as they should, creatinine can build up in the bloodstream.
 Both dehydration and muscle damage also can raise creatinine levels.

 Glucose is the main type of sugar in the blood.
 It comes from the foods we eat and is the major source of energy needed to fuel the body's functions.
 Glucose levels that are too high or too low can cause problems.
 The most common cause of high blood glucose levels is diabetes.
-Other medical conditions and some medications can also cause high blood glucose.
+Other medical conditions and some medicines also can cause high blood glucose.

 |National Institute of Diabetes and Digestive and Kidney Diseases This group conducts and supports research on many serious diseases affecting public health.|